-Where practicable, one Lodge Committee Member shall be allowed to adjust his or her work hours on the day of the Labor Relations Meeting so that he or she may attend the meeting in paid work status.
-Such a request must be made in advance of the meeting.
+Where necessary, one OPBA Committee Member shall be allowed to adjust his or her work hours on the day of the Labor Relations Meeting so that he or she may attend the meeting in paid work status.
+Such requests must be made at least twenty-one (21) calendar days in advance of the meeting.
 Notwithstanding any other provision of this Contract, in the event of such work hour adjustment, the Chief has the authority to mandate scheduling changes in order to cover the vacated work hours/shift.